MobilityDB/MobilityDB/CONTRIBUTING.md

 Pull Request Process
 --------------------
 You can fork this repository, make your own contribution, and submit a pull request.
-Please put as the pull request title the issue number that it closes `[Closes issue #xxx]`.
+Please put as the pull request title the issue number that it closes (for example, `[Closes issue #xxx]`).
 Write a clear log message for your commits.
 One-line messages are fine for small changes, but bigger changes should have more information.

 Contribution agreement
 ----------------------